 Previously, in Comics 101: Last time, we introduced you to the beginnings of one of DC Comics’ lesser lights: Terry Sloane, the Man of a Thousand Talents known as Mr. Terrific.
-With a less than memorable costume and not much in the way of superpowers, why did Mr. Terrific stand the test of time and even the limited aspect in which he did?
+With a less than memorable costume and not much in the way of superpowers, why did Mr. Terrific stand the test of time in even the limited aspect in which he did?
 As with so many things in life, it turns out to be strictly business…

 In terms of its publication genealogy, the Justice Society of America was from the start something of an anomaly.
 You see, although DC Comics and All-American Comics shared distribution and advertising, they were actually two separate companies.
 Which was why it was all the more surprising that the Justice Society featured heroes from both companies, with the Spectre, Dr. Fate, Sandman and Hourman representing the DC side (along with honorary members Superman and Batman) and Green Lantern, the Flash, Hawkman, the Atom and Johnny Thunder (and later JSA “secretary” Wonder Woman) making up the All-American contingent.